mleipzig/mleipzig.github.io/_pages/buy-me-an-ice-cream.md

   }
 </style>

-If you enjoy my content and would like to help me keep going, please consider buying me an ice cream.
+If you enjoy my content and would like to help me keep going, please consider buying me ice cream.
+I eat a lot of it.
 Your support is greatly appreciated!

 My Venmo is @Matt_Leipzig.